Samlant/QuickDraw/README.md

 [X]  Connect launcher fields to HTML email field & test they work [X]  Create drag-n-drop functionality to auto-load quote info/details [-]  Fix mistakes within HTML msg
-[-]  Create a config file to keep some settings/fields persistent (CC-settings, process to merge cc-addresses (def+user_input)
+[-]  Create a config file to keep some data persistent [-]  Include html msg parts from userinput to be persistent [-]  Connect config file to main script
 [-]  Once a publishable version is satisfactorily established,  bundle pkg into .exe for usability & sharing.
+(Pyinstaller or Alt.)
 [-]  Test .exe to ensure it works.

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=--=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
 Future Goals to Incorporate/Implement -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=--=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-
 [-]  Update GUI to PyQT6 when able.
-[-]  Establish a working database to feed data from quote intake ==> submissions to markets [-]  Auto-populate an entry into our excell tracking report [-]  Inquire about changing database system (yaml, MySQL) and location & what best practices are considering our implementation (local in-office vs. company-wide)
+[-]  Establish a workflow to feed data from quote intake ==> submissions to markets [-]  Auto-populate an entry into our excell tracking report

-Expected date of completion:  01/14/2022
+Expected date of publishing:  01/14/2022